blackstream-x/smallparts/docs/smallparts.sequences.md

 This module currently contains only one function.

-smallparts.sequences.**flatten**(*iterable*)
+smallparts.sequences.**flatten**(*iterable, depth=None*)

 Returns a list containing all items in iterable which are either strings, bytes or non-iterable objects.
-This function uses recursion, thus expanding all iterables (except strings or bytes) in any depth.
+This function uses recursion, thus expanding all iterables except strings or bytes.
+You can limit recursion to *depth* levels by providing *depth* as a positive number.

 Example: